tachyontraveler/magpie_workflow/README.md

 This is a simple workflow to generate Magpie features for materials when a set of POSCAR files are provided.
 ### Steps:
 1. Enter the workdir (i.e., 'cd magpie_workflow')
 2. Create a directory with name 'input_poscars' (i.e., 'mkdir input_poscars') and add all the POSCAR files to it.
 This directory SHOULD contain only the POSCAR files in it.
+(Only other file that is optionally permitted to be in this directory is 'properties.txt'.
+But it will be deleted at the beginning of workflow and a new 'properties.txt' is created.
+So it is not required to manually create a 'properties.txt' file.
+Any other files will be raise error when it is considered as an POSCAR file by Magpie.)
 3. Run the workflow.py script in python3 (haven't tested in python2)
-4. All the newly generated files are inside "./OUTDIR"
+4. All the newly generated files are inside "./OUTDIR/"

+### Output files
+#### properties.txt
+It is created inside the 'input_poscars' directory.
+This is a necessary file for Magpie to run successfully. it contains only the POSCAR filenames (in the attribute 'filename') and a 'local_reference' attribute name which is just the index of that material in the list.
+The latter attribute, even thoguh seemingly trivial, is necessary to do a cross-reference with the geenrated Magpie features in './OUTDIR/features_generated_magpie.csv'

-### OUTDIR files
+#### OUTDIR files
 1. features_processed_final.csv : Final output file with POSCAR filename and corresponding features (elemental and voronoi)
 2. features_generated_magpie.csv : Raw output file from Magpie.
 The final attribute ('local_reference') is to cross reference between the Magpie output data and properties.txt generated inside the 'input_poscars' directory.
 It is necessary because the Magpie removes any materials (i.e., poscars) whose features cannot be generated.
 Also, the Magpie output file doesn't explicitely contain any data-point identifiers.
 3. out.workflow.txt : Output messages from Magpie